mflorence99/serverx-ts/README.md

 ### Design Non-Objectives

 * *Deployment of static resources* which can be commoditized via, for example, a CDN.
-However, ServeRX-ts offers a simple but effective [FileServer](#file-server) handler that has just enough capability to deploy (say) an [Angular app](https://angular.io/docs).
+However, ServeRX-ts supplies a simple but effective [FileServer](#file-server) handler that has just enough capability to deploy (say) an [Angular app](https://angular.io/docs).

 * *FRP religion* ServeRX-ts believes in using functions where appropriate and classes and class inheritance where they are appropriate